Google’s Inventory Management

 3. Cycle time

 Inventory turnover measures the rate of sale of Google’s products.
-Average inventory level measures the average size of the inventory.
-An increase in the average inventory level corresponds to an increase in spending for inventory management.
+The average inventory level measures the average size of the inventory.
+An increase in the average inventory level corresponds to an increase in Alphabet’s spending on inventory management.
 Cycle time is the duration of the process of filling inventory with new products or models.
 A shorter cycle time means higher efficiency of Google’s inventory management practices.

 Managing Inventory

 ABC Analysis.
-Google’s Class A inventory includes Nexus units, Chromecast units, servers, computers and related items.
+Google’s Class A inventory includes Pixel units, Chromecast units, servers, computers, and related items.
 These items contribute the highest value to the company’s business.
 The Class B items include computer peripherals and similar items used in Google’s offices.
-These items have moderate value contributions to the business.
-The Class C inventory includes office supplies like paper, food and beverages, and janitorial supplies.
-These items have the least value contribution to Google’s business.
+These items have moderately valuable contributions to the business.
+The Class C inventory includes office supplies, food and beverages, and janitorial supplies.
+These items have the least valuable contribution to Alphabet’s business.

 Inventory Information Systems.
 As a technology company, Google uses advanced information systems for managing its inventory.
-These inventory information systems have been customized to specifically suit the needs of the firm.
-Google also uses different inventory information systems for the different areas of its business.
+These inventory information systems are customized to specifically suit the needs of the firm.
+Different inventory information systems are used for the different areas of Alphabet’s business.

 Managing Inventory across Google’s Supply Chain: Inventory Value & Bullwhip Effect

 Inventory Value in the Supply Chain.
 Inventory value is maintained and optimized through Google’s use of information systems to monitor items and identify potential issues.
 The company’s advanced information systems are used to predict possible stockouts and changes in demand.
-Based on such information, Google acts proactively to maximize inventory value throughout its supply chain.
+Based on such information, Google proactively maximizes inventory value throughout its supply chain.

 Bullwhip Effect.
-The bullwhip effect refers to the propagation and worsening of errors, delays and deficiencies in the supply chain.
-This effect is likely to occur in Google’s inventory of consumer electronics, such as Chromecast and Nexus.
-In digital products and online advertising, the company does not experience the bullwhip effect.
-Even so, Google’s inventory management involves information systems to identify and minimize errors, delays and deficiencies in the supply chain.
+The bullwhip effect refers to the propagation and worsening of errors, delays, and deficiencies in the supply chain.
+This effect is likely to occur in Google’s inventory of consumer electronics, such as Chromecast and Pixel.
+In digital products and online advertising, the company virtually does not experience the bullwhip effect.
+Even so, Alphabet’s inventory management involves information systems to identify and minimize errors, delays, and deficiencies in the supply chain.

 References